edhana/ticket-support-system/support-request-system/README.md

 ## Ruby version

-The Ruby version used in this application is 2.4.0 MRI
+The Ruby version used in this application was 2.4.0 MRI